 The Society encourages the voluntary participation of all Participants in community-related activities, including political activities.
-However, under those circumstances where any Participant is acting in a PERSONAL CAPACITY RATHER THAN A PROFESSIONAL CAPACITY, he or she must exercise scrupulous judgment to avoid the appearance of representing the interests of the Society.
+However, under those circumstances where any Participant is acting in a PERSONAL CAPACITY RATHER THAN A PROFESSIONAL CAPACITY, they must exercise scrupulous judgment to avoid the appearance of representing the interests of the Society.